sguox002/leetcode/dp/dp-medium I.md

         return dp[amount]==amount+1?-1:dp[amount];
     }
  ```
- 837. New 21 Game
+837. New 21 Game<br/>

-this is like climbing stairs, there are more than two methods to reach a stair
+this is like climbing stairs, there are more than two methods to reach a stair<br/>

  ```cpp
      double new21Game(int N, int K, int W) {